I have this room in our home.

 I literally took 30 pictures of this area.

 I cannot stop looking at it.

-I am writing this post at my new work area and I love it so much more.
+I am writing this post in my new work area and I love it so much more.

 How much did my six can spray paint re-haul of our family room cost?

 1- spray paint (four cans of Valspar Hotel Vanilla and two cans of Valspar Tropical Foliage) at almost 4 dollars a can = 24.00 for paint.